michaelvl/oidc-bff-apigw-workshop/README.md

 stern -l app=protected-api
 ```

+## Trying it Out!

 With all components deployed, open the IP stored in environment
 varible `SPA_GATEWAY_IP` in a browser.
 Expect it to look like
 below.
 The `Object Store` title refers to that this client allow us to
-read and write objects in an object-store.
+read and write objects in an object-store (a 'protected API' that
+require OIDC login).

 > ![Initial SPA page](images/spa-pre-login.png)